chris-coyne/job-scraping-pipeline/README.md

 - dbt debug successful connection
 - From cd job-scraping-python, run dbt_env (pip installed dbt in) by dbt_env/Scripts/Activate (deactivate to exit)
 - Setup model structure in dbt_project.yml
+- profiles.yml default schema was raw, so every dbt run output into snowflake raw schema.
+Created generate_schema_names.sql jinja to override this behavior.
+Not sure if necessary, project.yml error was found, but don't think it hurts anything.

 Next Up: